MLQ2025/PEP-559-ML-in-Quantum/Assignments/Assignment6.md

 ### step 4: Identify leakage

-- Highlight the computational qubit subspace, a 4x4 block of the 9x9 full matrix:
+- Highlight the computational qubit subspace, a 4x4 block of the 9x9 full matrix, spanned by the four basis states:

 $$
 |0,0\rangle, |1,0\rangle, |0,1\rangle, |1,1\rangle